 Additional Jail Information

-- A new Records Management System (RMS) has been purchased (Spillman) and is on track to be implemented in the coming year.
+- A new Records Management System (RMS) Spillman was purchased and implemented this year.
 The RMS is the driving force necessary for processing inmates into the jail, dispatching, case management, etc.

 Communications Division (E-911)

-- The Communications Center is currently staffed with 10 full-time and six (6) part-time dispatchers.
-To of the part-time dispatchers are considered permanent part-time.
+- The Communications Center is currently staffed with 13 full-time, 2 part-time dispatchers, and 2 permanent part-time dispatchers.

-- 106 people taken into custody on outstanding warrants.
+- 116 people taken into custody on outstanding warrants, also up from 2017.